TextZip/Notes/Computer-Vision/ComputerVision.md

 ```

 ### Numpy and Images
-A tipical image from the internet can be represented by a matrix of the shape `(height, width, no_of_channels)` where the number of channels is usually 3 for color and 1 for grayscale.
+A typical image from the internet can be represented by a matrix of the shape `(height, width, no_of_channels)` where the number of channels is usually 3 for color and 1 for grayscale.

 **Opening Images using PIL**
 ```python